 Part 1 – Introduction and Background

-1.1 It is the practice of the IPS to conduct follow-up inspections in order to promote improvement and assess the effectiveness of recommendations and their outcomes.
+1. It is the practice of the Inspectorate of Prosecution in Scotland (IPS) to conduct follow-up inspections in order to promote improvement and assess the effectiveness of recommendations and their outcomes.

-1.2 This report details the findings of the IPS follow-up inspection and audit of the thematic review on organ retention, published in July 2014.
+2. This report details the findings of the IPS follow-up inspection on the Knowledge Bank, published in December 2013.